 “As a man thinketh, so is he.”
 Proverbs 23:7

 The first of Partners for Prosperity, Inc.’s seven Principles of Prosperity is “THINK.”
 What do we mean by “think”?
-We mean to have a Prosperity Mindset – to think from a mindset of Abundance and Prosperity rather than from a paradigm of poverty and scarcity.
+To think from a mindset of Abundance and Prosperity rather than from a paradigm of poverty and scarcity.

 Our thoughts provide the blueprint, if you will, for the life we are building, just as a physical blueprint predicts what a house under construction will look like when finished.
 Steven Covey would describe this as “beginning with the end in mind” in his seven habits.
 Napoleon Hill, based on interviews with the world’s wealthy, says we “think and grow rich” through our desires, faith, imagination, the power of our brain and subconscious mind.
 Bob Proctor discusses the creative and magnetic qualities of our thoughts with the Law of Attraction.

 Regardless of what they call it, our great thought leaders, entrepreneurs, and spiritual texts agree: our thinking determines our reality.
 But what do we mean when we say to “THINK” from a Prosperity Mindset?

 First of all, thinking from Abundance means thinking – believing – that wealth, success, and prosperity are possible.
 For you.
 As Robert Kiyosaki, author of Rich Dad, Poor Dad says, “If you want to change who you are, begin by changing the size of your dream.
 Even if you are broke, it does not cost you anything to dream of being rich.
 Many poor people are poor because they have given up on dreaming.”